-New findings in neuroscience let us know that our early attachment patterns deeply affect the way we process information throughout life.
-Securely attached children learn from an early age that they can trust not just the world and those around them, but also how they feel in themselves.
+New findings in neuroscience inform us that our early attachment patterns deeply affect the way we process information throughout life.
+Securely attached children learn from an early age that they can trust not just the world and those around them, but also how they feel within themselves.
 As adults, when distress happens, they can trust their own ability to regulate and modulate their own states.

-However, in other cases where the caregivers were unavailable, aggressive, unpredictable or were not able to regulate emotions themselves, there would be a rupture in the children’s attachment patterns.
+However, in other cases where the caregivers were unavailable, aggressive, unpredictable or not able to regulate emotions themselves, there would be a rupture in the child’s attachment patterns.

 Children are not meant to be left on their own to deal with emotional upsets.
 Without a responsive caregiver to be there to mirror their feelings and to model healthy regulation, a child would not know what to do and would be overwhelmed by his/her own distress.

-This is being vividly demonstrated in the Still Face Experiment (A famous psychology experiment conducted in 1975 by Edward Tronick, a short youtube video clip can be found here: https://www.youtube.com/watch?v=apzXGEbZht0).
-As you can observe in the video, the emotional dysregulation caused by the lack of mirroring is so horrific that it cannot be taken in or understood by the child’s brain.
+This is being vividly demonstrated in the Still Face Experiment (a famous psychology experiment conducted in 1975 by Edward Tronick, a short YouTube video clip can be found here: https://www.youtube.com/watch?v=apzXGEbZht0).
+As you can observe in the video, the emotional dysregulation caused by the mother’s lack of mirroring is so horrific that it cannot be taken in or understood by the child’s brain.
 It overwhelms his natural processing system, resulting in psychological trauma.

 Most psychologists support the theory that BPD is a result of early traumatization (Timmerman & Emmelkamp, 2001), often of a chronic, developmental and relational nature.
-These traumas are the results of a series of repeated, often ‘invisible’ childhood experiences of maltreatment, abuse,neglect, and situations in which the child has little or no control or any perceived hope to escape.
+These traumas are the result of a series of repeated, often ‘invisible’ childhood experiences of maltreatment, abuse, neglect, and situations in which the child has little or no control or perceived hope to escape.
 As a result, these children’s memories will be dissociated into fragments.
-There is a breakdown in their capacity to process, integrate their experience and their own states.
+There is a breakdown in their capacity to process or integrate their experience and their own states.
 Even as adults they feel ungrounded, fragmented, and unable to hold onto a solid sense of self.

 During the first six years of life, we live in what is called a Delta Theta brainwave state.
-Before we are able to think rationally or to express ourselves, all the experiences- good, bad and ugly, are all recorded through the reasoning level of a child.
-This is particularly problematic when the memory is negative because the memory of the original distressing situation will be stored in the brain in its original form, with the visceral reactions and logical reasoning of a child’s mind.
-For instance, even when nothing objectively disastrous had happened, if as a five-year-old we had felt unloved or rejected by the world, that would be how the memory remains in us- with all the helplessness, hopelessness, and fear of a five-year-old.
+Before we are able to think rationally or to express ourselves, all experiences- good, bad and ugly, are recorded through the reasoning level of a child.
+This is particularly problematic when a memory is negative because the original distressing situation will be stored in the brain in its original form, with the visceral reactions and logical reasoning of a child’s mind.
+For instance, even when nothing objectively disastrous may have happened, if as a five-year-old we felt unloved or rejected by the world, the memory remains within us- with all the helplessness, hopelessness, and fear of a five-year-old.

 When you go through an emotional trauma, even a small one, your higher rational thinking is disconnected.
 When you are in shock, your brain dissociates— it tries to ‘lock up’ the incident and all the associated feelings in a drawer of your memory bank.
-In other words, you remain ‘stuck’ because that piece of traumatic experience is stored the memory in isolation, it is unintegrated within the larger system, and therefore it is unable to link up with the newer, more useful and adaptive information (e.g. I am an adult now and not everyone hates me) that promotes healing.
+In other words, you remain ‘stuck’ because that piece of traumatic experience is stored in isolation, unintegrated with the larger system, and therefore it is unable to link up with newer, more useful and adaptive information that promotes healing (e.g. I am an adult now and not everyone hates me).

-Your subconscious mind works by association, and without your conscious awareness, it can be triggered by seemingly random imagery and sensory associations.
-Sometimes it is so subtle and rapid that your reasoning mind is not able to catch up or make sense of it.
+Your subconscious mind works by association, so without your conscious awareness, it can be triggered by seemingly random imagery and sensory associations.
+Sometimes the association is so subtle and rapid that your reasoning mind is not able to catch up or make sense of it.

-Whenever something occurs that the mind associates with your original upset, the memory of that bad experience is re-activated.
+Whenever something occurs that the mind associates with your original upset, the memory of that bad experience is reactivated.
 You may suddenly feel drastically different, have certain intrusive thoughts, or act in a certain way.
 When you have a ‘mode flip’, it is as if you suddenly switch from being a rational adult into being a tantrum-throwing child.
-This is because, in a way, you are re-living the trauma at the level of that of a child.
-As a result, you may lash out at your partner, have unexplainable rage, or engage in addictive or self- sabotaging without knowing why.
+This is because, in a way, you are reliving the trauma at the level of a child.
+As a result, you may lash out at your partner, have unexplainable rage, or engage in addictive or self- sabotaging behaviour without knowing why.

-While the image of the event may not come back consciously (flashback), as it often would if you have actual PTSD, the negative self-talk that you consistently have (e.g. ‘I am no good’, ‘i am not safe’, ‘i Cannot trust anyone..’) is also directly related to the perspective you had at the time of the original bad experience.
-The knot in the stomach, tightness in the chest, the feeling of fear, the shame and the powerlessness are all directly related to the original event or series of events you experienced as a child.
+While the image of the event may not come back consciously (flashback), as it would tend to do if you have actual PTSD, the negative self-talk that you consistently engage in (e.g. ‘I am no good’, ‘I am not safe’, ‘I cannot trust anyone’) is directly related to the perspective you had at the time of the original bad experience.
+The knot in your stomach, tightness in your chest, the feeling of fear, the shame and the powerlessness are all directly related to the original event or series of events that you experienced as a child.

-We have little control of these episodes of collapses or outbursts because whenever our trauma memories are reactivated, the conscious, logical, thinking mind is bypassed.
-This is a mechanism that is hardwired to protect us: Since there is a perceived threat, our fight-flight system kicks in and take over for the purpose of survival or protection, and it is given priority over reasoning and logic.
+We have little control over these episodes or outbursts because whenever our trauma memories are reactivated, the conscious, logical, thinking mind gets bypassed.
+This is a mechanism that is hardwired to protect us: Since there is a perceived threat, our fight-flight system kicks in and takes over for the purpose of survival or protection, and is given priority over reasoning and logic.

-The reason we cannot easily identify our actions are responses is that we may be totally unaware of the stimulus that caused it.
-However, it is useful to know that when our reaction seems ‘illogical’ or ‘disproportionate’, the real stimulus is actually almost always a memory.
+The reason we cannot easily identify our actions as responses is because we may be totally unaware of the stimulus that caused them.
+However, it is useful to know that when our reaction seems ‘illogical’ or ‘disproportionate’, the real stimulus is almost always a memory.

 ‘That’s why time doesn’t heal all wounds, and you may still feel anger, resentment, pain, sorrow, or a number of other emotions about events that took place years ago.
 They are frozen in time, and the unprocessed memories can become the foundation for emotional problems. … And since the memory connections happen automatically, below conscious level you may have no idea whats really running your show.’